mccloskeybr/related_files.nvim/README.md

 ### Groups

 `related_files.nvim` is unopinionated -- there are no default file groups to lean on.
-You are expected to manually configure all file extension groups useful to you in order to use it properly.
+You are expected to manually configure all groups that are useful to you in order to use it properly.

 There are 2 callback functions you are required to define per group: